Mayitzin/ahrs/README.md

 python setup.py install
 ```

-to get the latest version.
 Or using [pip](https://pip.pypa.io) for the stable releases:

 ```shell
 pip install ahrs
 ```

 AHRS depends on common packages [NumPy](https://numpy.org/) and [SciPy](https://www.scipy.org/).
-Further packages are avoided, to reduce its third-party dependency.
+More packages are avoided, to reduce its third-party dependency.

 ## New in 0.3 (release candidate)